tkwoodstock/CS50x_Final_Project/README.md

 - CS50p project Github Repo: https://github.com/tkwoodstock/cs50p_final_project/tree/main
 - CS50p project Video: https://youtu.be/Dni5MiR7Or0

-The web version (this project) uses the Flask (in Python) to host a site consisting of HTML skeleton, CSS styling, and javascript functionality.
+The web version (this project) uses Flask (in Python) to host a site consisting of HTML skeleton, CSS styling, and javascript functionality.

 #### DATA USED IN THE APPLICATION IS NOT ACCURATE FOR YEAR OF PUBLISH (2023).
 THIS PROJECT IS DEMONSTRATIVE AND USES A DATASET OF COUNTRY METRICS FROM 2018.
 DATA MAY BE UPDATED TO 2023 IN FUTURE IF A SUITABLE DATA SOURCE (MUST BE ACCESSIBLE VIA HTTP REQUESTS AND PRESENTED IN JSON FOMRAT) IS FOUND FOR POPULATION, GDP, LIFE EXPECTANCY AND CO2 EMISSIONS.